Harold Hunter Foundation

 Harold Hunter Foundation (HHF) is a nonprofit organization founded in 2007 in honor of professional skateboarder Harold Hunter.
 It is dedicated to improving the skateboarding community of New York City and beyond by supporting and promoting access to skateboarding for underserved youth.

 History

-Founding

-The Harold Hunter Foundation began organically by friends and family who believed there should be a foundation to honor Hunter's life and spirit.
-Jessica Forsyth, whose sister was best friends with Harold, and her family helped spearhead the founding of the organization alongside Harold's brother Ronald and friend Jefferson Pang.
+The Harold Hunter Foundation was created in 2007 by Ron Hunter, the brother of Harold Hunter, following Harold Hunter’s passing in 2006.
+The foundation was established to honor Harold’s life, values, and influence within the New York City skateboarding community and to provide structured support and opportunities for underserved youth.

+In 2010 Jessica Forsyth led the effort to formalize the foundation’s mission, grounding it in Harold Hunter’s lived experience and community impact.
+Drawing on the support of family members, close friends, and the broader NYC skate community, the foundation was organized as a nonprofit with a focus on youth development, mentorship, and access through skateboarding.

+The creation of the Harold Hunter Foundation was rooted in preserving Harold Hunter’s legacy not as a commercial brand, but as a community-driven initiative centered on empowerment, inclusion, and positive pathways for young people.
+Since its founding, the foundation has served as a platform to extend Harold Hunter’s influence beyond skateboarding, emphasizing education, personal growth, and community engagement.

 Programs

 Skate Camp Scholarship Program

 Beginning in 2007, the Harold Hunter Foundation set out to offer scholarships to inner city kids to go to Woodward Camp.
 Hunter loved the camp when he went, not as a camper, but as a visiting am and pro.
 By developing a Woodward scholarships program, the HHF set out to extend this opportunity to go to skateboarding camp to underserved youth who might not otherwise have the chance.
 Since the beginning of the program, the HHF has expanded its scholarships to other skate camps, granting more than 200 need-based scholarships for NYC youth to attend skate camps, including Camp Woodward, the Element YMCA Skate Camp, and the Homage Skateboard Academy.